Shuto Komaki: Kaya–Iloilo

 On 3 February 2024, Komaki moved to Philippines Football League club, Kaya–Iloilo on a free transfer.
-He make his debut for the club on 7 April against rivals, United City in a 2–0 win.
+He made his debut for the club on 7 April against rivals, United City in a 2–0 win.
 In the next league match on 13 April, he scored 2 goals and got 1 assists in a thrashing 12–0 win against DB Garelli United.
 In the next match on 21 April, Komaki scored his first eve career hat-trick where he also recorded a brace of assist in a 10–1 win over Maharlika Taguig.
 Komaki helped his club to win the league title in his first season.

 During the 2024–25 AFC Champions League Two on 28 November 2024, Shuto Komaki scored in the 18th minute for the team as his team made history after drawing 1–1 at home against J1 League club Sanfrecce Hiroshima ending their four winning streak in the group stage.